A Combinatorial Description of the Knot Concordance Invariant Epsilon: Preliminaries on and Grid Homology:

-where $n$ is the grid index.
+A more detailed discussion of the properties of this complex such as the invariance of filtered quasi-isomorphism type and the invariants that can be obtained from this complex can be found in \cite{ozsvath2015grid}.

 Now we can also define the concordance invariant $\tau$ which will be helpful for our discussions about $\varepsilon$.
 Since our aim is to provide a combinatorial description, we follow the definition from grid homology which is equivalent to the definition in the holomorphic theory.
 For a given knot $K$, let $\mathbb{G}$ be a grid diagram of it.
 We have the following definition;

-$ \tau(K)=$ - max\{ $n$ | \textit{there exists a homogeneous, non-torsion element in} $GH^-(G)$ \textit{with Alexander grading equal to} $n$\}
+$ \tau(K)=$ - max\{ $n \mid $ \textit{there exists a homogeneous, non-torsion element in} $GH^-(G)$ \textit{with Alexander grading equal to} $n$\}